 BALLOTS AND GENERAL BUSINESS

-14.1 QUORUM – No ballots shall be conducted or General Business voted on unless there are two members of the Executive and three general committee members present at the meeting.
+14.1 QUORUM – No ballots shall be conducted or General Business voted on unless there are three members of the Executive and two general Committee members present at the meeting.

 14.2 All ballots shall be decided by a majority of members.
 In the event of a tie the President shall have the casting vote.